Deborarss/comics-heroes-angular/README.md

-# Spa
+# Comics Heroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.
+See the project video: https://youtu.be/Bx4AboZJ8J4

 ## Development server